33rd Airlie Beach Race Week 2021

 - For boats entered in Multi-Hull racing Class the Offshore Multi-Hull Rule (OMR) will apply.

-2.3 Each boat shall be crewed by at least two persons over the age of 19 years.
+2.3 Each boat, with the exception of the WETA 4.4 Trimaran, shall be crewed by at least two persons over the age of 19.

 2.4 Attention is drawn to the RRS Part 1 and to Fundamental Rule 4.